CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.1 Treatment of security incidents.md

 #### DER.2.1.A21 Establishment of a Security Incident Response Team (CIA)

-To be able to competently accompany security incidents throughout the entire lifecycle of the incident handling process, a team of experienced and trusted specialists SHOULD be assembled for this purpose.
+To be able to competently accompany security incidents throughout the entire life cycle of the incident handling process, a team of experienced and trusted specialists SHOULD be assembled for this purpose.
 In addition to technical understanding, the team members SHOULD also have competencies in communication skills.
 The trustworthiness of the members of the expert team SHOULD be checked.
 The structure of the expert team SHOULD be updated regularly.

 The members of the expert team SHOULD be involved in the escalation and reporting channels.
 The team of experts SHOULD be trained to analyze security incidents in the systems used in the institution.
 The members of the expert team SHOULD train on a regular basis, both on the systems used and on the detection and response to security incidents.
 The team of experts SHOULD have all the documentation and financial and technical resources to deal with security incidents quickly and discreetly.